 If your need for powder is too great to wait the 2.5 hours to Whistler, consider one of Vancouver‘s North Shore mountains, Cypress Mountain Resort, Grouse Mountain, and Mt Seymour.
 Drive the 60-90 minutes from YVR, or take a shuttle—Cypress Coach Lines and the Mt.
 Seymour Shuttle Bus have a number of pick-up locations between the airport and the mountain, and all three are accessible via public transportation from the airport.

 Travelling with kids?
 Some of the best family-friendly resorts are found in BC’s interior, and as a rule they are buried in soft powder.
 Kelowna International Airport is the main air access point, and several nearby resorts operate shuttles from here.
-The airport has daily direct service from cities including Seattle, Toronto, and Calgary.
+The airport has daily direct service from cities including Seattle, Toronto, Calgary, and Vancouver.
 The closest resort is Big White Ski Resort, home to the country’s biggest ski-in/ski-out village.
 A shuttle from the airport has to be booked at least 72 hours in advance, or rent a car and get there in about an hour.